managedcoder/BotFrameworkAccelerators/Workshop/README.md

 in the following scenarios :
 * Instructors preparing to lead a workshop
 * Brave self-learners who want to see if they can get from A to Z on their own
-* Workshop graduates who want to review someting they had later forgot or became confused about
+* Workshop graduates who want to review someting they had later forgot or became confused about.